A History of Verbal and Non-Verbal Communication

 John’s gospel was originally written in Greek

-St. John uses the word “Logos” in the original Greek, which has been loosely translated into “Word” in the English language translations of the Bible.
+St. John uses the word “Logos” in the original Greek, which is loosely translated as “Word” in English-language Bible translations.
 The word “Logos” is much more nuanced and profound in its meaning than the English “Word”:

 Ancient Greek philosophers used the term [i.e. Logos] in different ways.
 The sophists used the term to mean discourse.
 Aristotle applied the term to refer to “reasoned discourse” or “the argument” in the field of rhetoric….
 Pyrrhonist philosophers used the term to refer to dogmatic accounts of non-evident matters.
 The Stoics spoke of the logos spermatikos (the generative principle of the Universe) which foreshadows related concepts in Neoplatonism.